nwcourses/nwcourses.github.io/COM421/week1.md

 any errors that might occur.

 `push (a), push (b), pop (), push (c), peek (), pop (), pop (), pop (), push (d), push (e), push (f), pop (), push (g), push (h), peek (), push (i), pop (), pop (), pop (), peek ().`
 ## Reading for next week

-The notes for next week will appear by Monday morning.
-We will look at how we can actually implement these data structures in Python.
+Next time we will look at how we can actually implement these data structures in Python.
 To prepare for this, try doing a bit of reading on *Classes and Objects in Python*.